Baton (law enforcement): Rapid Rotation Baton

-It is a version of the side-handle baton released in the mid-1990s.
+The rapid rotation baton is a version of the side-handle baton released in the mid-1990s.
 It tries to address some of the disadvantages of straight, side and expandable batons and combine them with the strengths of the aforementioned.

 Expandable

 An expandable baton (also referred to variously as a collapsible baton, telescopic baton, tactical baton, spring cosh, ASP, or extendable) is typically composed of a cylindrical outer shaft containing telescoping inner shafts (typically 2 or 3, depending on the design) that lock into each other when expanded.
 The shafts are usually made of steel, but lightweight baton models may have their shafts made from other materials such as aluminum alloy.

 Expandable batons may have a solid tip at the outer end of the innermost shaft; the purpose of the solid tip is to maximize the power of a strike when the baton is used as an impact weapon.
 Expandable batons are made in both straight and side-handle configurations but are considerably more common in the straight configuration.
-The best-known example of the straight expandable baton is the ASP Baton, from Armament Systems and Procedures.

 Depending on the holster or scabbard design, it may be possible to carry an expandable baton in either collapsed or expanded position, which would be helpful if an officer needed to holster an expanded baton and it was not possible or convenient to collapse it at the time.
 An expandable baton is opened by being swung forcefully while collapsed, using inertia to extend and lock the segments by friction.
 Some mechanical-lock versions can also be opened by simply pulling the segments apart.
 Depending on the design, expandable batons may be collapsed either by being brought down (inverted) on a hard surface or by depressing a button lock and manually collapsing the shafts.
 Additionally, the baton, in the collapsed configuration, may be used as a control device against non-compliant subjects in conjunction with pain-compliance control techniques, such as to remove a driver refusing to exit his or her vehicle.
 It can be used as a large kubotan.

 The expandable baton is provided to most officers in the British police forces, the idea being that should violence suddenly escalate, the baton can be easily deployed but can be stowed neatly away so as not to affect movement due to its mounting point on the officer's clothing.
 It is also commonly used in the UK and many other countries as a means of gaining entry quickly to a vehicle that contains offenders.
 In such a situation the baton is deployed and, due to the solid end of the device, is used to strike windows and/or windscreens of the vehicle to either gain entry or to stop the driver from seeing where they are going in circumstances where the officer has hit the screen while the vehicle is still in motion.